 - Eat those leafy greens: Dark green vegetables and “green drinks” contain a high abundance of chlorophyll—a strong detoxifier and immunity–building agent.

 - Avoid refined carbohydrates and sugar: Eliminate all processed foods, and when you opt for grains, make sure they’re “whole.”

-If you have any additional questions about how to keep your mouth healthy while we help straighten your smile, set up an appointment to talk to Dr. Gemmi or Dr. Middleberg.
-Let’s do all we can to prevent tooth decay!
+If you have any additional questions about how to keep your mouth healthy while we help straighten your smile, set up an appointment to talk to our orthodontists today.
+Let’s do all we can to prevent tooth decay together!

 Don’t forget to “Like” our Facebook Page to stay updated on everything going on at our practice.
 We look forward to hearing from you soon!